California's Freight Transportation System

 Goods movement is a complex, decentralized, dynamic network of systems – a mixture of public and private infrastructure, carriers and shippers, planning and regulatory bodies, public involvement, and other players interacting at global, national, regional, and local scales.

-California is a major gateway and hub in terms of international trade on a global scale.
+California is a major gateway and hub of international trade.
 The State’s large population and market size also create huge domestic demands within its own borders.
 While goods movement activities are critical in terms of jobs and the economy, freight movement may also have adverse effects on infrastructure, communities, and the environment.

 Freight Planning Activities